-Students who have completed bachelor's degrees in the United States and/or have met the English and mathematics program requirements may be exempted.
+Students who have completed bachelor's degrees in the United States or have met the English and mathematics program requirements may be exempted.

 If a student's skills are below minimum levels, he or she will be required to take developmental courses in the appropriate areas.
-This would result in additional coursework and, in most instances, a lengthening of the time required to graduate.
+This would result in additional coursework and a longer overall enrollment period.